twonk/MyEnergi-App-Api/README.md

 **To build the base URL, get the last digit of the hub serial and make a base url like `https://s<lastdigit>.myenergi.net/`**

+**New server migration** _if you are on the new server then your URL will be `https://s18.myenergi.net/`.
+Calling Director will always confirm your correct URL._

 The [New Approach](https://myenergi.info/viewtopic.php?p=29052#p29052) is that an first call to ```https://director.myenergi.net``` will give a x_myenergi-asn header back with the server URL.

 An initial request is made to `/cgi-jstatus-E` the server responds with a status 401 Unauthorized and requests authentication returning the realm: "MyEnergi Telemetry", qop: "auth", an initial nonce, a Stale flag, and algorithm: "MD5"